viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

    3. Click **Create**.
    4. On the panel that appears, you can manage the capturing and syncing functions and specify the **directory**, the sync **interval** and any **tags** to apply to captured data.
 See the [data management service](/data/) for more information.

-   Enable data capture for your camera and/or movement sensor:
+   Enable data capture for your camera, and for your movement sensor if you would like to use a movement sensor to provide IMU input:

    5. Find the component's card on your machine's **Config** tab.
    6. Click `Add Method` and then select the method type and the capture frequency.
-For an RPlidar, choose the method [`NextPointCloud`](/components/camera/#getpointcloud).
+For the camera, choose the [`NextPointCloud`](/components/camera/#getpointcloud) method.
+For a movement sensor, choose the [`AngularVelocity`](/components/movement-sensor/#getangularvelocity) and [`LinearAcceleration`](/components/movement-sensor/#getlinearacceleration) methods.
       We recommend a capture frequency of `5` Hz for RPlidar cameras and `20` Hz for movement sensors.

    Set up the `cartographer` module on your machine: